Lucarrasio/luc-1/README.md

 1. Click the top right where it says **Remix to Edit :microphone:**
 2. Give your new project a name.
-3. Your private server name will be at arrax-io.glitch.me/#private=arrax-template.glitch.me (replace `arras-template` with it's new name)
+3. Your private server name will be at arraz-io.glitch.me/#private=arraz-template.glitch.me (replace `arraz-template` with it's new name)

 ## More Information